code-saturne/code_saturne/extras/FMI/README.md

 The main steps are the following:
 * Open the FMU Builder;
-* Define every needed variables and static informations and save them in a .fpd file;
+* Define every needed variable and static information and save them in a .fpd file;
 * Generate the project, creating a directory containing the XML file, auto-generated C++ files that should not be modified, and a C++ file named